arnaudporet/stream/readme.md

 TLR3 can detect the presence of double-stranded RNA (dsRNA) coming from RNA viruses whereas TLR4 can detect lipopolysaccharide (LPS) coming from Gram-negative bacteria.

-The resulting file `roots.sif` converted to svg shows the downstream paths (i.e. the effector paths) of TLR3 (red) and TLR4 (green).
+The resulting file `roots-downstream.sif` converted to svg shows the downstream paths (i.e. the effector paths) of TLR3 (red) and TLR4 (green).
 It highlights that TLR3 and TLR4 share common effectors (red and green) and also specific ones (red or green).

 ## Forthcoming